top of page

 In the summer of 2025, we will invite a small group of organisations to collaborate with us on this journey.
 If you believe in community-led healthcare and want to be part of a movement that redefines health equity, we’d love to hear from you.

-The Centre for Self-Health isn’t just another initiative—it’s a call to action.
+The Centre for Health Empowerment isn’t just another initiative—it’s a call to action.
 It’s time to build a system where communities are not just consulted but empowered to lead.

 Comments